2015 Western Regional Symposium

 Every Other Week Collection of Municipal Solid Waste

-Tacoma Washington’s six month pilot program decreased the frequency of residential trash collection.
-Tacoma successfully addressed a variety of challenges and enjoyed many benefits including reduced fuel usage, reduced carbon footprint, and lowered the cost of service for residents.
+The City of Tacoma, Washington launched a six month pilot program to test the results of implementing every-other-week (EOW) collection.
+The pilot program was successful, and led to city-wide adoption of EOW collection resulting in many benefits including increased diversion from landfill, reduced fuel usage, reduced carbon footprint, and lower costs for collection service for residents.
 Tacoma’s experience provides a model for other cities to emulate.

 Golan Kedan, CH2M Hill